 The results are direct and immediate effects resulting from the project and from the production of the outputs.
 They represent what is intended to be changed by the project.
-The production of outputs such as organisation of events, the identification and dissemination of good practices, the production of policy recommendations are only means to achieve the results of the project.
 Compared to the outputs, they imply a qualitative value, an improvement compared with an initial situation.
 They have to be measured in physical units such as the number of policy instruments influenced.